FAQ

 Do I pay gas fees when bridging?

 Yes, you do pay network gas fees when bridging your domain.
 On Testnet, faucet tokens are provided for free to cover these simulated gas fees.
-For Mainnet, D3 is exploring the possibility of subsidizing user gas fees, although this is not yet confirmed.

 Can I bridge directly after buying on OpenSea or Magic Eden?